Hugo Santa Cruz is a writer/director/producer from London. He makes films about characters who challenge the socio-political status quo of their time.

 He is part of a brand new social stratum in the UK, that of the Europeans who got British passports after the Brexit vote.

-A former touring musician with Mute & Universal Records, some of the bands he played in had songs featured in "Breaking Bad", "The L Word" and "The Sopranos"; when the music dried up he swerved into screenwriting.
+A former professional musician.
+Some of the bands he played in had songs featured in "Breaking Bad" and "The L Word"; when the music dried up he swerved into screenwriting.

-Hugo's brand of punk rock filmmaking ANTi KiNO is home to a production co-op that develops unapologetic feature films and documentaries.
+Hugo's brand of punk rock filmmaking "anti Kino" is home to a production co-op that develops progressive and uncompromising feature films, series, and documentaries.

 Winner of the SPIRIT OF BRIGHTON award and BEST FEATURE runner-up at the 7th edition of the Brighton Rocks International Film Festival (UK).

 Special Commendation of the Jury at the 7th edition of the Romford International Film Festival (UK)

 Winner of the Jury prize at the 43rd edition of the Efebo D'Oro Film Festival (Palermo, Italy)